MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/deploy-the-hybrid-scenario-as-an-external-list.md

 - SPO_Content
 localization_priority: Normal
 ms.assetid: d7173fc7-65cd-4201-8095-7ad805f50c95
-description: "Learn how to manually extract a Business Data Connectivity model, import the model into SharePoint, and manually create an external list to surface the on-premises data."
+description: "Learn how to manually extract a Business Data Connectivity model, import the model into SharePoint for Microsoft 365, and manually create an external list to surface the on-premises data."
 ---

 # Deploy the Business Connectivity Services hybrid scenario as an external list